u01ai11/MouseView.js/WWW/docs/Introduction.md

 1) In a custom app, website, or locally.
 2) As part of a prebuilt experiment.

-The easiest way of getting started with the basics is the first one, as an app.
+The easiest way of getting started with the basics is the first one, as an app or web-page hosted locally.
 We cover this setup here.

-If you are interested in 2) then checkout our Gorilla and jsPsych examples.
+If you are interested in 2) then checkout our [Gorilla](/docs/Gorilla), [jsPsych](/docs/jsPsych) and [PsychoPy/PsychoJS](/docs/PsychoJS-PsychoPy) examples.

 Gorilla is the most straightforward way of buildng a MouseView.js experiment, so we recommend this.
 You can sign up by visiting [Gorilla.sc](https://www.gorilla.sc/?utm_medium=referral&utm_source=MouseView.js)